 Later, you will be taken to a pilgrimage destination located about 5 miles from the city at Sarnath.
 It is believed that after attaining enlightenment Buddha preaches his first sermon here.
 During your visit, you can also see signatory pillar dedicated to Lord Buddha along with a stupa.
 The Damekh Stupa is the exact spot where Lord Buddha performed his first teachings.
 Sarnath is the most significant destination for Buddhist pilgrims.

 It also has an Archeological Museum which treasures a massive collection of relics, and antiques, and other Buddhist religious findings.
 In the evening, you can attend the aarti on the banks of the Ganga in Varanasi.
 It is a sacred Hindu practice which has been continuing for generations.
-After, you can head to the hotel for dinner and an overnight stay.
+After, you can head to the hotel for an overnight stay.

 The morning after breakfast at the hotel you can go to the Rive Ganga a for an early morning boat ride.
 Later, other sights you will be taken to are Kachori Gali, Kinari Bazaar, Khoa Gali, and Vishwanath Gali.